 If you're thinking about filing a lawsuit over health problems linked to Roundup® or another weed-killing product, having the right attorney can make a big difference in getting a favorable outcome.
 Lawyers who specialize in toxic tort or product liability cases involving Roundup® and similar products represent plaintiffs, meaning people who have developed a health problem like non-Hodgkin's lymphoma in connection with the use of an unsafe product.
-The manufacturers of these products are typically large corporations with (big and expensive) legal teams to defend them in court, so having a seasoned lawyer on your side is critical.
+The manufacturers and retailers of these products are typically large corporations with (big and expensive) legal teams to defend them in court, so having a seasoned lawyer on your side is critical.
 But what should you look for, and what do you need to know about the attorney-client relationship in cases like these?

 Online resources are a great way to put together an initial list of candidates you might want to get in touch with when you're looking for an attorney to handle your Roundup® lawsuit.
 You can start your search right here at All-Law.com.
 Remember, you're not just looking for someone who has experience handling lawsuits like yours; you're also looking for someone you can trust and who you feel comfortable with.
 Learn more about how to find the right lawyer for a personal injury case.

 Whether you talk to a lawyer in person, over the phone, or via online chat, here are some topics you might want to touch on.

 Remember to consider any special needs you might have, and a few important practicalities.
 For example, could you benefit from an attorney who speaks a language other than English?
 Is the lawyer's office close to public transportation, if that's how you travel?
 Unless there are special circumstances, you'll want to hire a lawyer with a local office, so make sure the firm is relatively close by.
 Check out more questions to ask a potential personal injury attorney.